Mohammad-Mahdi-Alameh/SE-FINAL-PROJECTS/README.md

 <img src="./readme/title2.svg" id="philosophy"/>

-> The PEEKABOO app is a live-tracking app , that notifies the users before they reach any infrastructural problem in seven seconds.
+> The PEEKABOO app is a live-tracking app , that notifies the users before they reach any infrastructural problem (infra) in seven seconds.
 The PEEKABOO app is more than just another tracking app; it enhances and fulfills the driving experience you are looking for.
 >